yie1d/pydoll/docs/en/deep-dive/network/network-fundamentals.md

 - Network characteristics at lower layers can **fingerprint** your real system (even through proxies)
 - Understanding the stack reveals **where identity leaks occur** and how to prevent them

 Before diving into proxies, we need to understand the network stack they operate within.
-This isn't abstract theory—every concept here has **direct implications** for stealth, performance, and reliability in browser automation.
+This isn't abstract theory.
+Every concept here has **direct implications** for stealth, performance, and reliability in browser automation.

 ### The OSI Model Context